y9vad9/krawler/README.md

 For bugs, questions and discussions please use the [GitHub Issues](https://github.com/y9vad9/bcm/issues).

-## License

-This library is licensed under [MIT License](LICENSE).
-Feel free to use, modify, and distribute it for any purpose.

 _______
 *This product is not affiliated with, endorsed, sponsored, or specifically approved by Supercell and Supercell is not responsible for it.
 For more information see [Supercell’s Fan Content Policy](https://supercell.com/en/fan-content-policy/).*